-“The World Health Organization calls antibiotic resistance one of the biggest threats to global health today, and we’re seeing reason for concern right here in Missouri,” said Joshua Brickner, D.O., a Lake Regional hospitalist who cares for both adult and pediatric patients and who serves on the hospital’s Antimicrobial Stewardship team.
+“Antibiotic resistance is an important issue across the globe and right here in Missouri,” said Joshua Brickner, D.O., a hospitalist at Lake Regional and who serves on the hospital’s Antimicrobial Stewardship team.
 “As more bacteria develop resistance, it’s harder to find effective treatments, and that means infections that should be simple to treat can be very difficult to control.”

 What is antibiotic resistance?